Contest Coordinator: Lynnette Frey

 Contestants will be responsible for creating a set of working drawings complete with appropriate views, annotations, notes, and title blocks in accordance with ASME standards.
 A maximum of 4 text books may be used for reference.
 Contestants need to bring their own computer with CAD software and a jump (USB) drive for printing.
 Students will need to be able to print to a pdf, save the pdf to their jump drive, and print from the jump drive (there will be a printer/copier available for all contestants to share on the day of the competition).
 All prints will be A-size or B-size prints.
 Contestants should set up their computers and print a test drawing after opening ceremonies on Thursday evening between 4:00 and 5:00 PM.

 Contestants will be required to work independently.
 No assistance may be given by other competitors, instructors, advisors, or observers.
-The competition will include an exam that assesses technical drafting knowledge and will be sent in a link to each contestant’s email prior to the competition.
-Please be sure to take the exam prior to the day of the competition.
+The competition will include an exam that assesses technical drafting knowledge and will be given at the start of the competition, prior to the modeling/drawing portion of the competition.
 (No books, notes, or internet permitted during the exam.
 Please bring a pencil or pen.)

 Contestants need to bring:

 - Computer with CAD software (set up Thursday evening 4-5pm)

 - 6’ multiple-outlet surge protector (set up Thursday evening 4-5pm)

 Clothing requirement is a Class E: Competition Specific – Business Casual

 - Official SkillsUSA white polo shirt OR plain white polo

 - Black dress slacks or black dress skirt (knee-length minimum)